Cairns Travel Guide

 1. See the Great Barrier Reef

 The Great Barrier Reef is one of the best places to dive in the world.
 It’s the largest living organism on Earth, spanning some 344,000 square kilometers (133,000 square miles) (you can actually see the reef from space).
-Naturally, the reef is brimming with wildlife, including giant clams, manta rays, sharks, turtles, clown fish, and more!
-Cairns is the most popular jumping-off point for dive trips to the reef.
+Naturally, the reef is brimming with wildlife, including giant clams, manta rays, sharks, turtles, and clownfish.
 I was blown away by the abundant wildlife and coral.
 It did not disappoint!
-Dive trips start around 230 AUD.
+Cairns is the most popular jumping-off point for dive trips to the reef.
+Snorkel and dive trips start around 220 AUD.

 2. Explore the Daintree Rainforest

 While Australia is known for its arid Outback, the continent is also home to rainforests.
 Daintree stretches over 1,200 square kilometers (460 square miles) and is part of the largest tropical rainforest in Australia.
 It’s also the oldest rainforest on the planet, dating back over 120 million years.
+I was really blown away by how pristine everything was.
 There are all kinds of day and multi-day trips available here.
-Most people visit on their way north to Cape Tribulation.
-Two-day guided trips cost around 350 AUD per person.
+Two-day guided trips start around 395 AUD per person.

 3. Visit Cape Tribulation

 Cross the Daintree and continue up into Cape Tribulation, Cooktown, and Cape York.
-Few tourists make it up this way.
+Few tourists make it up this way for more than a day trip.
 There isn’t anything to do here except relax, enjoy nature, and swim.
 Skip doing a day trip and spend at least one night here instead.
-The stunning landscapes are worth your time and it’s just 140 kilometers (87 miles) north of Cairns.
+There are a series of boardwalks that allow you to walk under the canopies of rainforest trees and connect to different beaches along the way, like Myall Beach and Crocodile Beach.
+You can take a dip in Mason’s Swimming Hole or go horseback riding on the beach.
+The stunning landscapes are worth your time, and it’s just 140 kilometers (87 miles) north of Cairns.

 4. Try some extreme sports

 If hiking, diving, and swimming are too mundane for you, there’s always bungee jumping or sky diving.
-AJ Hackett, the man who created modern-day bungee jumping, has a a canyon swing here too.
-A 50-meter (164-foot) bungee jump costs 139 AUD while a tandem skydive from 4,500 meters (15,000 feet) over the Great Barrier Reef is around 310 AUD.
+AJ Hackett, the man who created modern-day bungee jumping, has a canyon swing here too.
+It’s the only place in the world where you can choose from sixteen different styles of bungee jumping.
+The tower is set up to give you incredible views of the forest and the beach.
+A 50-meter (164-foot) bungee jump costs 169 AUD while a tandem skydive from 4,500 meters (15,000 feet) over the Great Barrier Reef is around 369 AUD.

 5. See the Atherton Tablelands